d-torrance/terracini-loci/README.md

 Rational normal curves have empty Terracini loci.

-We load the `Resultants` package so we that can call the [`veronese`](https://macaulay2.com/doc/Macaulay2/share/doc/Macaulay2/Resultants/html/_veronese.html) function.
+We load the [`Resultants`](https://doi.org/10.2140/jsag.2018.8.21) package so that we can call the [`veronese`](https://macaulay2.com/doc/Macaulay2/share/doc/Macaulay2/Resultants/html/_veronese.html) function.
 This returns the ring map corresponding to the Veronese embedding.

 ```m2
 i1 : needsPackage "TerraciniLoci"